Published/Last edited or updated: 8th May, 2017

-If you’re up for a motorbiking adventure before or after a trip to the islands, the Ban That mountains in Trang province’s remote western reaches conceal some 10 waterfalls, many of them reachable on a single day trip.
+The Ban That mountains in Trang province’s remote eastern reaches conceal some 10 waterfalls, many of them reachable on a single day trip.
 At least one—Ton Te—is worth the trip, but it will take some effort.

-Avoiding the busy Highway 4 (aka Phetkasem Road), we rode south out of town and cut west on Highway 4015.
+Avoiding busy Route 4 (aka Phetkasem Road), we rode south out of town and cut east on Route 4015.
 Though bumpy in spots, it was a scenic cruise past rice fields and tiny villages where the old folks, including some of the women, still go bare-chested with only the traditional sarong wrapped around their waists.
 Framed by tall rubber trees and flower blossoms, the mountains soon appeared.

 We carried on south and barely caught the sign for Lam Plok Waterfall.
 Located at the end of another remote side lane, the parking area was deserted and signs posted only in Thai, but we could just make out a large waterfall crashing over a cliff through the trees.
 Quickly the trail became slippery, boulders sloping down to ...
 Travelfish members only (Full text is around 600 words.)

 David Luekens first came to Thailand in 2005 when Thai friends from his former home of Burlington, Vermont led him on a life-changing trip.
 Based in Thailand since 2011, he spends much of his time eating in Bangkok street markets and island hopping the Andaman Sea.